dbrowning2/grapheneos/root.md

 # GrapheneOS root

-> [!IMPORTANT]
-> Do not enable the Zygisk in Magisk, it is not compatible with GrapheneOS.
-There are forks you can use at your own risk https://github.com/pixincreate/Magisk/releases.

 > [!WARNING]
 > MacOS loses the ability to talk to the phone in both adb and fastboot randomly when going between the OS and fastboot.
 The ONLY fix I've found is to reboot the Mac.
 This has been observed on different generation M series Macbooks.